-For men considering a permanent birth control, March is a great time, said Dr. Robert Bates, a Harvard-trained urologist at Jamestown Regional Medical Center.
+For men considering permanent birth control, March is a great time, said Dr. Robert Bates, a Harvard-trained urologist at Jamestown Regional Medical Center.
 Men need about two days of couch time to recover after the procedure.
-The first round of the NCAA men’s Division I college basketball tournament is set for March 15-16.
-“It is a good timing for a no-scalpel vasectomy,” Dr. Bates said.
+The first round of the NCAA men’s Division I college basketball tournament is set for March 17-18.
+“It is good timing for a no-scalpel vasectomy,” Dr. Bates said.

 While many men know what a vasectomy is, they don’t always know how the procedure works.
 Below are six common misperceptions about no-scalpel vasectomies.

 - Doctors don’t remove your “basketballs.”
 Despite one popular myth, testicles are not removed during a vasectomy.
 In fact, a no-scalpel vasectomy doesn’t utilize scalpels, blades or rubber bands.
 Instead, a sharp hemostat makes a tiny puncture to the scrotum.
 Through this small hole, doctors use a special instrument to pull up the vas deferens.
 Vas deferens are thick tubes in the body that carry sperm cells.
 The vas deferens is cut and cauterized and then separated.
 After, the vas deferens is simply returned to the scrotum.
 The puncture hole seals without a need for sutures.

 - Vasectomies are easy, breezy and masculine.
 Gone are the days of medieval torture devices like scalpels and sutures.
 No-scalpel vasectomies no longer cause bleeding, pain and long recoveries.
 A patient may have some soreness and swelling, which can easily be resolved by applying an ice pack.